agnescameron/teaching-site/_pages/syllabus.md

 ### on frameworks

-Personally, I find that web development frameworks like React, Angular and others take some of the joy out of programming for the net, in the sense that they require a lot more infrastructure than just throwing some HTML and Javascript up and seeing what sticks. that aside, they are also extremely useful for certain tasks, and widely used in industry.
+Personally, I find that web development frameworks like React, Angular and others take some of the joy out of programming for the net, in the sense that they require a lot more infrastructure than just throwing some HTML and Javascript up and seeing what sticks.
+They are also extremely useful for certain tasks, and widely used in industry.
 We’ll go through some popular frameworks in class so you know what they are, and where they’re used.

-If you’d like to use one such framework for all or any of your projects, I am happy to talk through it with you, though I would expect you to be reasonably self sufficient and confident with the material already being covered.
+If you’d like to use one such framework for any or all of your projects, I am happy to talk through it with you, though I would expect you to be reasonably self sufficient and confident with the material already being covered.
 I would encourage you to try it for a homework or two before deciding to use for final project.
 I am most familiar with React, but more than happy to help you with other frameworks if you give me fair warning.

 ### structure of each class
 * 1 hour what happened this week, what did everyone do and what did they think about it.
 Any big web news we’ll also talk about / if we have significant readings.